-The three types of cyclic blocks are Floating Point Block, Status Command Block, and Variable Block.
+The three types of cyclic blocks are Measuring Block, Status Command Block, and Variable Block.
 Numeric values will be sent via floating-point blocks as opposed to integer or other types because the decimal point and sign are included and do not require special data handling.
 Status data is grouped together in 16-bit words to conserve space.
 These are indicated by Boolean variables in the control system.

 Fixed formats are provided for applications requiring smaller amounts of data with little to no device configuration.
 A custom format selection is optionally provided to allow the user to select the types and number of blocks required.
-See Section 2 for more information on block formats.
+See Section 3 for more information on block formats.

-1.2.2.
+2.2.2.
 Acyclic Data

-The operation of the SAI Acyclic Format can be simply described as, the control system sends a request and the device responds to the request.
-Acyclic communication operates in a significantly different manner compared to the other formats because it was designed for one-time read or write data that occurs outside of the normal controller scan cycle.
-Acyclic communication is typically used for setup data before the operation "starts" or other special information that is not needed as frequently; for example, zero, tare and clear tare commands.
+Acyclic communication - also known as implicit messaging - operates in a significantly different manner compared to the other formats because it was designed for one-time read or write data that occurs outside of the normal controller scan cycle.
+Acyclic communication is typically used for setup data before the operation "starts" or other special information that is not needed as frequently.
 Acyclic messaging is typically not used for "real-time" activities and is generally used for non-repetitive or low repetition requests from a control system.

-1.2.3.
+2.2.3.
 Acyclic Commands transmitted Cyclically